 We’re smitten with our new selection of plates from Vetrofuso, so much so, they’re currently taking pride of place in our window.

-Designed by Daniela Poletti Zino, and named after one of the founders of futurism, these ‘Balla’ dinner plates are handcrafted from precious Murano glass in Venice, painted with a tri-colour stripe motif and they’re perfect for setting the stylish tone at your dining table.
+Designed by Daniela Poletti Zino, and named after one of the founders of futurism, these ‘Balla’ plates are handcrafted from precious Murano glass in Venice.
+Painted with a tri-colour stripe motif, they’re perfect for setting the stylish tone at your dining table, or beyond.